-Correlation Between Qs International and Quantitative
+Correlation Between Qs International and Quantitative Longshort

 Specify exactly 2 symbols:

-Can any of the company-specific risk be diversified away by investing in both Qs International and Quantitative at the same time?
-Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Qs International and Quantitative into the same portfolio, which is an essential part of the fundamental portfolio management process.
+Can any of the company-specific risk be diversified away by investing in both Qs International and Quantitative Longshort at the same time?
+Although using a correlation coefficient on its own may not help to predict future stock returns, this module helps to understand the diversifiable risk of combining Qs International and Quantitative Longshort into the same portfolio, which is an essential part of the fundamental portfolio management process.

-Diversification Opportunities for Qs International and Quantitative
+Diversification Opportunities for Qs International and Quantitative Longshort

 Correlation Coefficient

-The 3 months correlation between LMEAX and Quantitative is 0.91.
+The 3 months correlation between LMEAX and Quantitative is 0.57.
 Overlapping area represents the amount of risk that can be diversified away by holding Qs International Equity and Quantitative Longshort Equity in the same portfolio, assuming nothing else is changed.
 The correlation between historical prices or returns on Quantitative Longshort and Qs International is a relative statistical measure of the degree to which these equity instruments tend to move together.
-The correlation coefficient measures the extent to which returns on Qs International Equity are associated (or correlated) with Quantitative.
+The correlation coefficient measures the extent to which returns on Qs International Equity are associated (or correlated) with Quantitative Longshort.
 Values of the correlation coefficient range from -1 to +1, where.
-The correlation of zero (0) is possible when the price movement of Quantitative Longshort has no effect on the direction of Qs International i.e., Qs International and Quantitative go up and down completely randomly.
+The correlation of zero (0) is possible when the price movement of Quantitative Longshort has no effect on the direction of Qs International i.e., Qs International and Quantitative Longshort go up and down completely randomly.

-Pair Corralation between Qs International and Quantitative
+Pair Corralation between Qs International and Quantitative Longshort

 Time Period3 Months [change]